ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-build-an-nft-marketplace/index.md

 published: 2022-08-18
 ---

+_This article is written by Alchemy and uses an affiliate link for signup_

 Whether you sort by number of users or by volumes, NFT marketplaces are some of the biggest companies in Web3.
 For instance:

 - In Jan 2022, **Opensea**, Ethereum's largest NFT Marketplace sold \~2.5 million NFTs and traded $5 billion in volume.